-Hewlett-Packard shall not be liable for errors contained herein or for incidental or consequential damages in connection with the furnishing, performance, or use of this material.
+Hewlett-Packard makes no warranty of any kind with regard to this material, including, but not limited to, the implied warranties of merchantability or fitness for a particular purpose.
+Hewlett-Packard shall not be liable for errors contained herein or for direct, indirect, special, incidental or consequential damages in connection with the furnishing or use of this material.

-Hewlett-Packard assumes no responsibility for the use of its software on equipment that is not furnished by Hewlett-Packard.
+Hewlett-Packard assumes no responsibility for the use or reliability of its software on equipment that is not furnished by Hewlett-Packard.

-This document contains proprietary information, which is protected by copyright.
-All rights are reserved.
-No part of this document may be photocopied, reproduced, or translated to another language without the prior written consent of Hewlett-Packard Company.
+This document contains proprietary information which is protected by copyright.
+All rights reserved.
+Reproduction, adaptation, or translation without prior written permission is prohibited, except as allowed under the copyright laws.